Arkansas State University logo

 Jonesboro, AR 72401

 Arkansas State University School of Nursing offers several paths to becoming a nurse.
 Along with the traditional BSN program, the school offers an accelerated BSN program.
-Students that complete this program are eligible to apply for licensure to become a registered nurse.
+Students who complete this program are eligible to apply for licensure to become a registered nurse.
 The school also boasts excellent first-time pass rates for the NCLEX exam, with 96.19% of students passing in 2017.
 Other options include a traditional associate of applied science in nursing (AASN) two-year degree.
 Once completed, students with an AASN degree can complete the AASN to BSN program.
 The ASU School of Nursing also offers master’s degrees for nurse anesthesia, family nurse practitioner, and adult-gerontology clinical nurse specialist.

 Not reviewed yet